 Do We Need Flu Vaccines?

 The short answer: yes.
 Everyone needs a flu vaccine annually because the prevalent strains of flu change every year.
-Ask your doctor any questions you have.
-At Green Hills Pediatric Associates, we can tell you the differences between a trivalent and quadrivalent vaccine and how your family will benefit.
+Ask your doctor if you have any questions.

 How Can I Help My Child Prepare?

 Most kids fear needles, and it’s understandable.
-If your child is healthy, he or she may qualify for the nasal spray version of the vaccine, which is painless but may leave an unpleasant taste in the mouth.
-If your child needs a traditional vaccine, prepare him or her gently but honestly.
-Say, “It will hurt, but only for a minute.
+You may prepare him or her gently by honestly saying, “It will hurt, but only for a minute.”
 It’s may be a good idea to plan a special treat afterward.

 For additional information about the flu and flu vaccines, called us at (615) 385-1451.